z1skgr/reconf-Computing__HLS/1/README.md

 5. When you make changes to the code, then save.
 Then select Project Manager -> Package IP.
 A new tab appears on the right "Package IP - myip" along with Packaging steps.
 6. In the identification, change the version, so that you can be sure that after the simulation you use the updated IP.
-7. In the Review and Package step click Re-Package IP.
+7. In the Review and Package step, click Re-Package IP.
 In the original project that is for the whole system, an IP catalog message will be displayed is out-of-date:
 8. Press Refresh IP Catalog and then at the bottom  Upgrade selected.
 In the window "Generate Output Products" press Skip.